Business Management

 Learning Outcomes:

-Upon completing this course, students are aware of the increasing relevance of data in the context of digital transformation.
+Upon completing this course, alumni are aware of the increasing relevance of data in the context of digital transformation.
 They, furthermore, develop an understanding of data sources and how data-generation processes work.
 Moreover, they are able to collect, manage, and use data appropriately drawing on the data`s quality and integrity.
 They possess the competencies to analyze and interpret data in terms of value and costs in a business context and know how to use specific software tools.
 Finally, they understand to present their results effectively.
 They are able to assess whether and how the information obtained can be used to resolve or support business issues and what legal and ethical implications (may) arise in this process.

 Superior module: